 Overall, Arendt raises some valid criticisms about education, criticism that continue to be relevant.
-In the essay she does not propose a particular solution.
+In the essay, she does not propose a particular solution.
 This is understandable since, as she acknowledges, she is not a professional educator.
-She suggest that necessarily education must be conservative, in the sense of ‘conservation’.
+She suggests that necessarily education must be conservative, in the sense of ‘conservation’.

 But she is happy to recognise that this is a paradox, because, she says, if the world strives to retain the status quo, then this can only lead to destruction.
 It follows that what vexes educators is the paradox of educational conservatism in a changing world.
 She observes:

 Exactly for the sake of what is new and revolutionary in every child, education must be conservative; it must preserve the newness and introduce it as a new thing in an old world, which, however revolutionary its actions may be, is from the standpoint of the next generation, superannuated and close to destruction (p.
 189).